 Instructors will distribute testing information and help students coordinate arrangements for taking the exam.
 Testing locations, dates, and times, will be posted well in advance.
+Pursuant to Title 77 Section 515.530 c) of the Illinois Administrative Code, "Candidates qualifying for licensure examinations may register for examinations through the NREMT.
+Application information may be found on the NREMT website.
+All candidates for licensure examinations shall be approved by the EMS System.
+Candidates shall register to take a licensure examination within 90 days after course completion, including all clinical and field requirements."
 Application and exam fees are not included in the course tuition.
 Fees are non-refundable should the candidate fail to appear for the examination on the scheduled date, time, and place.